Written by Evi Idoghor

 Isaiah addressed the people in Babylon (where all of this is said to have originated) in the book of Isaiah 47:13-14 saying—“You are wearied in the multitude of your counsel; let now the astrologers, the stargazers, and the monthly prognosticators stand up and save you, from what shall come upon you.
 Behold, they shall be as stubble, the fire shall burn them; they shall not deliver themselves from the power of the flame; it shall not be a coal to be warmed by, nor a fire to sit before!”

-The only Person you should be getting information about yourself, your future, and your present from, amid many other things, is God.
+The only Person you should receive information about yourself from, amid many other things, is God and He has given us His word for that.
 He knows the end from the beginning.
-He is the first and the last, no one knows the truth as He does, because He is truth personified.
-No one knows anything but Him, (which has been proven with 2020), because He is from everlasting to everlasting.
-Don’t be carried away by these things, don’t give room to the enemy, be sure to read your Bible, so you can be wise to discern what is right or wrong.
+He is the first and the last— no one knows the truth as He does, because He is truth personified.
+No one knows anything but Him (which has been proven with 2020), because He transcends time.
+Don’t be tempted to be carried away by these things—don’t give room to the enemy.
+More importantly, ensure to read your Bible, so you can be wise to discern what His good and perfect will for your life is.

 So what do y’all think?
 Is it a big deal or nah?
 Leave your comments below and also remember to like, share, and subscribe never to miss an update.